geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/badges.md

 Levels:
 * Level 1: The gardener has grown at least one medicinal herb and created a remedy from it.
 (Self-awarded.)
 * Level 2: The gardener has grown at least three medicinal herbs and created remedies from them.
-(Self-awarded.)
+(Requires photo observations as evidence.
+Self-awarded.)
 * Level 3: The gardener has grown at least five medicinal herbs and created remedies from them.
-(Chapter Chair must verify.)
+(Requires photo observations as evidence.
+Chapter Chair must verify.)

 ### Educator Extraordinaire